Facebook Is Testing a Dislike Button - Slashdot

 "Mr. TWX, having reviewed your social-media footprint, we feel that you're a good fit for our new feature.
 We expect that dozens, nay HUNDREDS of dislikes will accrue on your posts.
 Please enjoy beta-testing this new feature!"

-Give a club to the trolls (Score:2)
+Give a club to the trolls (Score:1)

 It's a seriously bad move as the status quo keeps things positive.
 Either you like or you ignore it.
 Hate is too easy and too fashionable these days.
 There's enough negativity in the media as it is.